 - Cost: Entrance fee is ¥1500 ($13,40)

 - Food recommendation – Grab a traditional and seasonal lunch at the Restaurant and Lounge in the museum.
-Meals are themed to the exhibitions going on at the time and are always freshly made and as satisfying as they are exquisite.
+Meals are themed to match the exhibitions going on at the time.

-The National Art Centre has gained a huge reputation for being one of the best art museums in Japan, and successfully captures a unique atmosphere of pleasure and awe.
-Hosting up to 600 modern and ancient fine art paintings and focusing on presenting artwork from the 20th century.
+The National Art Centre has gained a huge reputation for being one of the best art museums in Japan.
+The museum hosts around 600 modern and ancient fine art paintings with a focus on presenting artwork from the 20th century.

-There are exhibitions of paintings dating back to 538 AD, ancient calligraphy, authentic samurai swords and armor, and a bunch of national treasures such as the lacquer work from the old Horyu-Ji temple.
+There are exhibitions of paintings dating from 538 AD, ancient calligraphy, authentic samurai swords and a bunch of national treasures such as the lacquer work from the old Horyu-Ji temple.

 Showcasing talent, emotion, depth, historical heritage and unique perspective – this is a true masterpiece of a building and a world-class museum.

-- Why it’s awesome: The Tokyo Skytree is one of the most raved about tourist attractions, because not only is it beautiful to see, but as you step up towards the top,
+- Why it’s awesome: The Tokyo Skytree is one of the most raved about tourist attractions in Japan

 you will get the most jaw-dropping panoramic view of Tokyo!